-On each quarterly payment date, the Fondo's available funds (i.e. amounts received from the portfolio, the reserve fund and interest earned on the transaction's accounts) will be applied in the following simplified order of priority shown in Appendix 2.
+On each quarterly payment date, the SPV's available funds (i.e. amounts received from the portfolio, the reserve fund and interest earned on the transaction's accounts) will be applied in the order of priority shown in Appendix 2.